Nanya Aku-Ki Sanders – NAS, Houston, Texas

 Ichabod Crane Kites

 Joel Scholz is an internationally known kite artist, perhaps best known for his many varieties of kite genres.
-He has been producing kites for 36 years under the trade name of Sky Delight Kites.
-His Ichabod Crane Kites are a 3-dimensional representation of the endangered Whooping Crane.
-The dimensions have a wingspan 11 feet 8 inches by 8 feet 7″ tall
+He has been producing kites for 36 years under the trade name Sky Delight Kites.
+His Ichabod Crane Kites is a 3-dimensional representation of the endangered Whooping Crane.
+The dimensions have a wingspan of 11 feet 8 inches by 8 feet 7″ tall

 Topher Sipes, Garland, Texas